-Whaling in New Zealand | From History to Conservation
+History of Whaling in New Zealand

 New Zealand is home to a variety of whale species, including humpbacks, southern rights, and orcas.
 While these gentle giants are a major draw for visitors looking to catch a glimpse of these majestic creatures, it’s important to understand the history of whaling in New Zealand and the current conservation efforts in place to protect these animals.